Nun-z/XboxRetailModeAppGuideLegacy/README.md

 [Demonstration of Updating Public Game Apps on the Microsoft Store](https://gist.github.com/Nun-z/318dc6a6d6c8d3643e9b441630db1e4d "Demonstration of Updating Public Game Apps on the Microsoft Store")

+More Evidence that Updating Public Game Apps Work

 ### Guide to Installing Apps to an Xbox in Retail Mode

 ### Table of Contents